 Freeze food In Ice Cube Trays

-Wanting to give your chickens a treat but not into buying more scratch food or what not from your local feed store?
-Use canned corn or frozen corn and sprinkle in an ice cube tray.
+Wanting to give your chickens a treat but not into buying more scratch food or whatnot from your local feed store?
+Use can corn or frozen corn and sprinkle in an ice cube tray.
 Fill the tray up with water and freeze.
-Then on a hot day give to your chickens to peck at.
-I saw it on Pinterest and they love it.
+Then on a hot day, give to your chickens to peck at.
+I saw it on Pinterest, and they love it.

 What tips do you have to use household items for your chickens?